 The next thing you will need to make is my Salted Bourbon Caramel Sauce.
 It is earthy, smokey, and the perfect balance of salt to sweet.
 It is the most amazing shade of mahogany or whisky.
 I can eat it with a spoon (but I try not to) It lasts quite a long time.
 But between ice cream, slices of cake, or in pie filling, you will find all sorts of uses for it.
 Obviously the alcohol has been burned off in the process, but if you have a young family, you could omit it, with lovely results anyway.

-Once those two are made, you can get started on breakfast.
+How to make Classic French Toast: Once those two are made, you can get started on breakfast.
 This is the easy part.
-A quick batter of eggs, milk (nut or dairy free is fine) cardamom bitters, cardamom powder, and a splash of bourbon (again, optional if you are feeding young ones) is all you need to whisk up.
-For the bread, I usually use panettone (when it is in the stores I buy extra, slice it up and freeze it for french toast) or brioche.
-Both of these breads soak up the batter and become so soft and fluffy as they cook up.
+It is really a custard textured bread when it done- on it’s way to becoming a bread pudding.
+A quick batter of eggs, milk (nut or dairy free is fine, but if you are using a thinner milk like these ones, you may need an extra egg) cardamom bitters, cardamom powder, and a splash of bourbon (again, optional if you are feeding young ones) is all you need to whisk up.
+I usually find that a ratio of one extra large egg and 1/4 cup of milk or cream is enough for two slices of bread.
+For the bread, I usually use panettone (when it is in the stores I buy extra, slice it up and freeze it for french toast) brioche or challah.
+These breads soak up the batter and become so soft and fluffy as they cook up.
 Sliced peaches will be quickly sautéed in butter and a dusting of cardamom powder.
-In the same pan you will cook up the soaked bread.
+In the same pan you will sauté up the soaked bread.
 While this is happening, spoon some of the caramel sauce into a small pan and let it warm through over low-ish heat.
 This will help it become runny so that you can drizzle the french toast and peaches with it.
 You’re going to find that there is no sugar in this recipe, save for the caramel sauce.
 It just doesn’t need it.
 If you are using brioche or panettone, they are already sweetened.
 The peaches are sweet.
 And of course the caramel sauce is sweet enough (even though it has the best saltiness to it!)

 French toast is probably one of the early things my mom taught me to make.
 It’s easier to make than pancakes.
 And the time on the stove is really minimal.
 But it gave me a great start in watching something on the stove, and monitoring how long it took before it was time to flip the slice of bread over.
 To this day, I probably like french toast even more than pancakes!!
 The quick soak in the eggy batter and the time on the stove is more immediate and rewarding than having to make up pancake batter and fry up pancake after pancake.
 It really is a dish that you can make just one serving up of.
 Perfect for those mornings when I am just cooking for me.
 And I thank my mom for this one!